jruizgit/rules/docs/reference.md

 Event rules:
 * Events can be posted in the `start` handler via the host parameter.
-* Evetns be posted in an `action` handler using the context parameter.
+* Events be posted in an `action` handler using the context parameter.
 * Events can be posted one at a time or in batches.
 * Events don't need to be retracted.
 * Events can co-exist with facts.